alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### **5.0 Snowstorm System - Soul Shard**
 * I assisted the [19 Souls on Board](https://www.19soulsonboard.com/about) team at FIEA as a technical artist this summer for their capstone project [Soul Shard](https://store.steampowered.com/app/2005820/Soul_Shard/).
 The game is getting processed by Steam and will be out soon!
-* As a part of this engagement, one of my tasks was to come up with a snowstrom system for the yard area by looking at a [reference video](https://www.youtube.com/watch?v=sGkh1W5cbH4).
+* As a part of this engagement, one of my tasks was to come up with a snowstorm system for the yard area by looking at a [reference video](https://www.youtube.com/watch?v=sGkh1W5cbH4).
 * The detailed documentation and source code can be found [here](https://makra.wtf/docs/2022/soul-shard/).
-* To simulate a natural looking snowstorm, I decided to divide the snowstorm into three subsystems-
+* To simulate a natural looking snowstorm, I decided to divide the snowstorm into three subsystems—

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">